-- 1. Locate the conference you wish to dial out from and select it after that the list of conference callers will be shown in the lower portion of the screen; - 2.
-Click the "Dialout" button of the conference action buttons, see Figure 30 to find this button;
+- 1. Locate the conference you wish to dial out from and select it after that the list of conference callers will be shown in the lower portion of the screen. - 2.
+Click the "Dialout" button of the conference action buttons, see Figure 34 to find this button.

-Figure 30: The Location of the Dialout Button
+Figure 34: The Location of the Dialout Button

-3. Dialing out to another user dialog appears as shown on to Figure 31.
+3. Dialing out to another user and the conference dialout list dialog appears as shown on Figure 35.

-Figure 31: Dialing Out to another User
+Figure 35: Dialing Out another User and Conference Dial-out Lists Dialog